 - Lane splitting (traveling between lanes, which is legal in some states but not in Georgia)

-Unfortunately, the insurance company of the at-fault driver may use prejudices against bikers to their advantage.
+Unfortunately, the at-fault driver’s insurance company may use prejudices against bikers to their advantage.
 They might try to paint you as the negligent one and look for ways to reduce the value of your claim.
 Our Sandy Springs motorcycle accident attorneys know how to legally protect your rights.

-The Costs of a Motorcycle Accident in Sandy Springs
+The Costs of a Motorcycle Crash in Sandy Springs

 Serious injuries can happen during any type of accident in Sandy Springs, but motorcycle accidents tend to be especially severe.
-Injuries like the following are common in these types of accidents:
+Severe injuries like the following are common in these types of collisions:

 - Traumatic brain injuries (TBI)